-Specific kinds of political solutions are no doubt needed to fight problems of the corruption of politics, but the policies that are needed (that is, type-[iii] policies, of the sort described above) could be available under WSC as well as under POD.
-Indeed, a WSC-regime would be unable to enact such policies only if WSC is understood in its "worst case" form-that is, as something of a "straw man" regime-type (as it indeed sometimes appears to be in Rawls's presentation).
-Otherwise, it is difficult to see how a concern for preserving the fair value of the political liberties mandates an institutional choice of POD (including type-[i] policies) over WSC, at least in the absence of a more developed argument.
-Such an argument might be advanced by pointing toward the real-world ineffectiveness of type-(iii) policies in guaranteeing broad equality of political influence in the absence of the eradication of inequalities in economic power.
+Specific kinds of political solutions are needed to fight problems of political corruption, but the policies that are needed (that is, type-(3) policies, of the sort described above) could be available under WSC as well as under POD.
+Indeed, a WSC-regime would be unable to enact such policies only if WSC is understood in its 'worst case' form - i.e. as something of a 'straw man' regime-type (as it indeed sometimes appears to be in Rawls's presentation).
+Otherwise, it is difficult to see how a concern for preserving the fair value of the political liberties mandates an institutional choice of POD (including type-(1) policies) over WSC, at least in the absence of a more developed argument.
+Such an argument might be advanced by pointing towards the real-world ineffectiveness of type-(3) policies in guaranteeing broad equality of political influence in the absence of the eradication of inequalities in economic power.
 But such an argument would need to make use of controversial claims in political sociology, and would for that reason need to be made carefully.
 It is not sufficient simply to assume that economic power and political power must always go together, with inequalities in the latter being inevitable whenever inequalities in the former have not been eradicated.

-When one considers the commitments of Rawls's view, there would seem to be an internal tension in his treatment of the connection between economic and political power.
-One might even worry that Rawls is here losing sight of the malleability of the rules of property ownership, and placing too much emphasis on the formal powers of ownership.
-After all, on Rawls's view the specification of the rules of property are not given in advance of the workings of the basic structure of society, but are specified by that basic structure itself.
-Thus, it is open to our political institutions to specify, for example, that corporate funds cannot be used for political purposes, or that wealthy individuals can only direct a limited amount of their property toward the funding of political campaigns, as the entitlements of those property-holders are themselves a matter of political determination, and are to be determined with reference to the demands of justice.
+Indeed, when one considers the commitments of Rawls's view, there would seem to be an internal tension in his treatment of the connection between economic and political power.
+My worry is that Rawls is here losing sight of the malleability of the rules of property-ownership, and placing too much emphasis on the formal powers of ownership.
+After all, on Rawls's view the specification of the rules of property are not given in advance of the workings of the basic structure of society, but are specified by that basic structure.19 Thus, it is open to our political institutions to specify, for example, that corporate funds cannot be used for political purposes, or that wealthy individuals can only direct a limited amount of their property towards the funding of political campaigns, as the entitlements of those property-holders are themselves a matter of political determination.
 Rawls's approach to thinking about the conventionality of relations of property ownership suggests that there are a number of ways in which we might hope to prevent the bad political consequences of the unequal division of economic power without our options being constrained only to the single political option, entailed by POD, of eradicating those power inequalities themselves.